RichardAGoldstein/HaROLD/README.md

 haplotype reconstruction on longitudinal deep sequencing samples, by analysing co-varying variants in a probabilistic framework.

+HaROLD reads in a set of files, one for each timepoint.
+These files should be in the output format of bam-readcounts.

 Run using: java -jar harold-1.0.jar -c <count file> -n <no. of haplotypes>

 Options: